progF/pikabu/README.md

-# Pikabu
+# Shubarkol

-Pikabu is a forum format website, where users can make posts and discuss different topics.
-Users can like posts and increase post's rating and its author's rating.

-Project is written on python Django (DRF).
+**The purpose of the project is to give opportunity to  users to order coal to various places in Kazakhstan.**

+## Apps and their functionality:
+1. auth_
+   - Main User models
+   - Authentication
+2. moderator
+   - Regions, Cities, Zones, Tupics models
+   - Uploading prices for coal and shipping for different cities.
+   - Uploading prices for certain month
+   - Calculating price of order
+3. order
+   - Creating order
+   - Changing order status in admin panel
+4. push
+   - Making push notifications
+   - History of notifications

-To use the project, do following steps:
+# To use the project, do following steps:
 1. Clone the repository
 2. Create an environment
 ```